Skip to main content

 We have a useful tool to help you calculate when your child can attend 3-year-old or 4-year-old kindergarten based on the year they were born.

 To use the calculator, enter your child's date of birth.
-The calculator will tell you:

 • The year your child can start 3 or 4-year-old kindergarten